 How to Setup Localhost for Custom Website Development in PC (RainaStudio Map 101)

 Want to develop a custom website on your own in the local environment?
-Being a developer, I develop each project first in localhost before going live at online.
-In this post today you are going to learn how to setup localhost for custom website development.
+Being a developer, I prepare each project first in the localhost before going live online.
+In this post today, you are going to learn how to set up localhost for custom website development.

-Developing website could be your profession to start your online career.
-Or, if you are thinking of developing your own website before buying the domain and hosting, this is the right choice to start with locally.
+Developing a website could be your profession to start your online career.
+Or, if you are thinking of building your site before buying the domain and hosting, this is the right choice, to begin with locally.

-This is a sub-post of RainaStudio Map 101 blog series.
+This article is a sub-post of the RainaStudio Map 101 blog series.
 You can check out previous posts of this series, a few of them are following;

 - Custom Front Page Template Design for Blog

 - Add Custom Heading Style Formats to WP Visual Editor

 - Custom Related Posts After Entry Footer in Genesis

 How to Setup Localhost for Web Development in PC

 Let’s start setuping localhost on your PC.
 To do that, we need to download WampServer from its official website.
 Download the latest version of it based on your OS bit to avoid any misalignments or conflict.
 For example, my PC running on Windows 8.1 Pro 64bit.
 So, I downloaded WampServer 64 BITS with its latest version.